mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

       cookie's scheme
 ~~~

+This steps collects all cookies that could potentially be sent on this
-Finally, insert a new step afterward to remove any domain cookies which
+request.
+Next add a new step that filters this list down to the cookies
-would shadow non-domain cookies.
+that should actually be sent.

 ~~~
+2. Let cookie-list be a new empty list.
-2. For each cookie in cookie-list:
+   For each cookie in initial-cookie-list:
-    1. If cookie's host-only-flag is false then remove cookie from cookie-list if cookie-list contains any cookies that meet all of the following criteria:
+   1. Continue to the next cookie if cookie's host-only-flag is false and initial-cookie-list contains any cookies that meet all of the following criteria:
-       * their host-only-flag is true
+        * their host-only-flag is true.
         * their name matches cookie's name.
+   2. Add cookie to cookie-list if it meets all of the following
+      requirements:
+        * The retrieval's URI's path path-matches the cookie's path.

+        * If the cookie's http-only-flag is true, then exclude the cookie if the retrieval's type is "non-HTTP".

+        * If the cookie's same-site-flag is not "None" and the retrieval's same-site status is "cross-site", then exclude the cookie unless all of the following conditions are met:

+          * The retrieval's type is "HTTP".
+          * The same-site-flag is "Lax" or "Default".
+          * The HTTP request associated with the retrieval uses a "safe" method.
+          * The target browsing context of the HTTP request associated with the retrieval is a top-level browsing context.

-Note: This comparison intentionally ignores the "path" component.
-The intent is to protect a more tightly scoped origin bound cookie across the entire origin.
+Note: While checking for cookies with the name same but different host-only-flags the comparison intentionally ignores the "path" componet.
+The intent is to protect a more tightly scope origin bound cookie across the entire origin.
 ~~~

 At which point cookies will be bound to their origin (but have an